Regular propagators of bilinear quantum systems: Well-posedness and continuity for BV controls

 \section{Well-posedness and continuity for BV controls}

-In this section, we present some global well-posedness results for a class of non autonomous perturbations of skew-adjoint linear Cauchy problem and as well as a continuity criteria for converging problem.
+In this section, we present global well-posedness results for a class of nonautonomous perturbations of a maximal dissipative linear Cauchy problem as well as a continuity criterion for a convergence problem.